-Oil surge sparks fears over higher petrol prices
+Oil and gas surge sparks fears over new bill rises

 - Published

-The cost of a barrel of oil pushed higher on Wednesday, increasing the chance of further price rises at UK forecourts, analysts said.
+The cost of gas and crude oil surged on Wednesday, increasing the chance of further price rises at UK forecourts and higher household energy bills.

 The RAC said if the higher oil price is sustained, the cost of filling up a car in the UK will increase with it.

-"Today will be key to see if this is just a blip.
-If these high crude prices continue, that flows through to the wholesale price and then when petrol companies restock supplies at these prices that means UK drivers will be charged more," said RAC fuel spokesperson Simon Williams.
+"The sudden $10 jump in the oil price is likely to take the average price of petrol towards 155p a litre and diesel to 160p, particularly as it's looking like this price isn't just a market blip caused by the US and allies deciding to dip into the strategic oil reserve.

+"If oil does stay at this level, the journey to an average unleaded price of 155p may be far too quick." said RAC fuel spokesperson Simon Williams.

-The average price of petrol across UK forecourts is 151.25p per litre, according to the RAC.
+The average price of petrol across UK forecourts on Tuesday was 151.6p per litre, according to the RAC.

+Household gas and electricity bills are set to rise after the annual energy price cap increases to £1,971 in April, but the rise in wholesale prices amid the war in Ukraine may mean the price cap ratchets up to £3,000 by the end of the year, according to one energy analyst.

+"Wholesale prices make up between 40-50% of household bills," said independent energy analyst David Cox.
+"If these high prices stay around 400p per therm we may see the price cap head closer to £3,000 per year, which is terrifying."

 Higher oil and commodity prices helped the London stock market to buck the downward trend in global markets, with commodity-linked company share prices surging as the Ukraine crisis fanned fears about supply shortages.